Aeastr/5227-The-Green-Bowl/README.md

 - **Menu Page**: Browse the current menu items.
 - **Admin Page**: Manage menu items (available from Milestone 3).
 - **Account Features**: Register and log in to access personalized features (implemented in Milestone 4).

-## Academic Note

-This project is part of an academic assessment.
-It demonstrates the progressive development of a web application using **ASP.NET Core**, aligning with educational objectives and deadlines.